What is Sky Broadband Boost?

 VERDICT: IS IT WORTH IT?

-- You have Sky Mobile and want the 2GB data safety net for outages.
+- You have Sky Mobile and value the 2GB backup-data safety net during qualifying outages.

 COMMON QUESTIONS